samwallach7/NHL_Analysis/README.md

 ## Machine Learning
 ### Models used for Prediction:
 #### KMeans Clustering
 The team performance dataset was condensed to build a KMeans model that predicted a team’s qualification for the playoffs.
-Multiple variations were created, first using the Points earned per game and the Goals For and second using the Points earned per game and the Goals Against.
+Multiple variations were created with the Points earned per game as the y value in the plot, (1) using the Goals For per game, (2) using the Goals Against per game and (3) using the Goal Spread (Goals For per game - Goals Against per game).
 The elbow method lead us to utilize 4 clusters for each of these models.
 Of these clusters, there were 2 clusters each that displayed teams that missed the playoffs and teams that made the playoffs.
-The clusters joined datapoints with similar point per game and goal characteristics.
+The clusters joined datapoints with similar point per game and goal output characteristics.

 Using Goals For: